Story Underscores How Commercial Surrogacy Hurts Women and Unborn Children

-In commercial surrogacy, corporate agencies hire women to carry children for paying customers — some of whom may be foreign nationals.
+In commercial surrogacy, corporate agencies hire women to carry children for paying customers.
+But if those customers back out of the contract, they may pressure the surrogate to abort the child.
+Live Action writes:

 Unlike many other countries, the United States has relatively few restrictions on surrogacy — and that’s a problem.